a11599/pmi/README.md

 Inputs:

-- EAX: Number to convert.
+- `EAX`: Number to convert.
-- BL: Conversion mode, see `STR_CV_SIGNED` and `STR_CV_UNSIGNED` constants in `str_int`.
+- `BL`: Conversion mode, see `STR_CV_SIGNED` and `STR_CV_UNSIGNED` constants in `str_int`.
-- BH: Number of decimals in converted string (last digit will be rounded).
+- `BH`: Number of decimals in converted string (last digit will be rounded).
-- ECX: Fixed point base, value which represents 1.
+- `ECX`: Fixed point base, value which represents 1.
-- ESI: Linear address of buffer receiving ASCIIZ result.
+- `ESI`: Linear address of buffer receiving ASCIIZ result.
 It must be long enough to accomodate the entire string.
 To be safe, it should be at least 13 bytes (sign, 10 characters integer part, decimal dot, terminator NUL) plus number of decimals specified in BH large.

 Outputs: